Have you ever been inspired by a book to travel?

 Books also keep the memories alive once we get home.
-Reading a book that mentions and describes somewhere we’ve been immediately evokes the sights, smells and sounds of a moment in time where we experienced the same thing.
-The written word is sometimes more powerful in bringing back the memories than a photo.
+Reading a book that mentions and describes somewhere we’ve been immediately brought back the sights, smells, and sounds of a moment in time when we experienced the same thing.
+The written word is sometimes more powerful in bringing back memories than a photo.
 It’s one of the reasons I blog.
-Way to many red wines over the years means my memory is not what it used to be.
-Reading back over our adventures, brings it all back again, as does reading a book by someone else.
+Way too many red wines over the years mean my memory is not what it used to be.
+Reading back over our adventures brings it all back again, as does reading a book by someone else.

-Anyway……As is usual when I start to look at things that interest me I’ve gone off on a tangent.
-I ( really must have been so focussed prior to the internet!!)
-I started to look at the Best Travel Books Ever, Top ten lists of classic travel books.
-Top ten travel books for 2013 etc and came up with a huge and varied list.
-Some of which, I have to admit, I’ve never even heard of.
-(Not surprising as I actually haven’t read a book in ages – Must rectify that soon!
-The main reason I’m using is I’ve been focussed on writing my own (that’s my excuse and I’m sticking to it!) and yes it does have a travel theme) I considered making a huge list here and asking people to vote but what I’d really prefer to do is get your opinion on the subject before I make such a list.
+Anyway……As is usual, when I start to look at things that interest me, I’ve gone off on a tangent and found lists for the Best Travel Books Ever and Top Ten lists of classic travel books.
+Top ten travel books for 2013 etc., and came up with a vast and varied list.
+I have to admit some of which I’ve never even heard of.
+I considered making a huge list here and asking people to vote, but I’d really prefer to get your opinion on the subject before I make such a list.

 So the BIG QUESTION is…..

-Please put a comment below and I’ll be publishing a list of readers favourites when I get at least 10…
+Please comment below, and I’ll publish a list of readers’ favorites when I get at least 10.

 Just the mention of James A. Michener’s “The Drifters” gave me goose bumps!
 I still remember being a teenager, laying on the beach and dreaming of an exciting life of travel.